SurfaceJS/surface/packages/publisher/readme.md

 Unpublish packages or workspaces packages

 Arguments:
   tag                              Tag that will to unpublish

 Options:
-  --packages                <n...>  Packages or workspaces to unpublish --registry                <n>     Registry from where packages will be unpublished --token                   <n>     Token used to authenticate --include-privates        <n>     Include private packages when bumping or publishing --include-workspaces-root <n>     Include workspaces root when bumping or publishing --independent-version     <n>     Ignore workspace version and bump itself --update-file-references  <n>     Update file references when bumping --cwd                     <n>     Working dir
+  --registry               <n>     Registry from where packages will be unpublished --token                  <n>     Token used to authenticate --include-workspace-root [n]     Include workspaces root when bumping or publishing --packages               <n...>  Packages or workspaces to bump --include-private        <n>     Include private packages when bumping or publishing --cwd                    <n>     Working dir
   --dry                    [n]     Enables dry run --log-level              <n>     Log level (default: "info") -h, --help                       display help for command
 ```